Paul Butler (boxer): Return to super-flyweight

 After vacating the IBF bantamweight title, Butler moved back down to super–flyweight in order to challenge the reigning IBF super-flyweight champion Zolani Tete.
 The title bout was scheduled as the main event of a BoxNation broadcast card, which was held on 6 March 2015.
-Tete won the fight by an eight–round technical knockout.
+Tete won the fight by an eight–round knockout.
 He floored Butler with two consecutive left uppercuts, which left the challenger unable to rise from the canvas in time to beat the ten count.

 After suffering the first loss of his professional career, Butler jumped up in weight to super-bantamweight, in order to face Gustavo Molina on 11 July 2015.
 He won the fight by a fifth-round technical knockout.
 After successfully bouncing back from his loss to Tete, Butler returned to super-flyweight to face Hector Rolando Gusman on 3 October 2015.
 He won the fight by a first-round knockout, stopping Gusman with a body shot just thirty seconds into the bout.

 Butler faced Silviu Olteanu for the vacant WBO European super-flyweight title on 19 December 2015.
 He won the fight by an eight-round technical knockout, stopping the Romanian with a well place hook to the body.
 Butler next faced Sebastian Sanchez for the vacant WBO International super-flyweight title on 12 March 2016.
 He won the fight by a ninth-round knockout.